5 Early Warning Signs of Xanax Addiction You Shouldn’t Ignore

 • Swerving while driving as your brain processes road hazards seconds too late

-• Struggling to catch objects that fall, your reflexes noticeably dulled
+• Struggling to catch objects that fall, reflexes noticeably dulled

-• Typing messages with unusual errors, your fingers lagging behind your thoughts
+• Typing messages with unusual errors, fingers lagging behind your thoughts

-These motor deficits increase accident risk and signal your body’s declining ability to function safely.
+These motor deficits raise your accident risk and signal your body’s declining ability to function safely.

-Memory problems rank among the most troubling side effects of Xanax use, affecting how you process and retain information from the moment the drug enters your system.
-You’ll experience memory lapses during use as Xanax intensifies GABA activity, suppressing your brain’s ability to form new memories.
-This creates anterograde amnesia; you’re awake and functioning, but later can’t recall what happened.
+Memory problems rank among the most troubling effects of Xanax use.
+Alprazolam intensifies GABA activity in a way that suppresses your brain’s ability to form new memories, creating anterograde amnesia: you’re awake and functioning, but later can’t recall what happened.
+The impact differs depending on how long you’ve been using:

 Memory Impact Short-Term Use Long-Term Use